ObinnaUzoh/QEspresso_Tutorials/README.md

 ﻿# QEspresso_Tutorials

- Quantum Expresso tutorials on the superconducting property of TiSe$_2$.
+ Quantum Expresso tutorials on the electronic, phonon, and superconducting propertes of TiSe<sub>2</sub>.
 The tutorial features:

  1. Pseudoptential file generation using `ld.x`.
  2. Virtual crystal approximation to simulate crystal structure disorder or doping.